Transfer Single Articulation Pathways (TSAP) Degree Programs

 Transfer as a Junior programs, officially known as TSAP (Transfer Single Articulation Pathways) programs, are based upon a curriculum agreed upon across all of the public institutions in Indiana.
 These programs allow you to graduate from Ivy Tech Community College with an associate degree, then transfer directly to the four-year college or university directly as a junior.

 Remember, completing the Transfer as a Junior program does not guarantee admission to your chosen university.
-We encourage you reach out to the academic advising office of the university you hope to attend to better understand admission requirements of that university.
+We encourage you reach out to the academic advising office of the university you hope to attend to better understand admission and course transfer requirements of that university.

 It is important you stay in contact with your Ivy Tech advisor throughout your academic journey to meet your Transfer as a Junior program requirements.
 Changing your plan without speaking with an advisor could result in not completing the program within the two-year time frame required for this process.